 Divorce and Family Law

-Likewise, the Parental Responsibilities Agreement (“PRA”) is a written settlement agreement awarding the decision-making authority (“Custody”) of the children to the parents, and establishing the parenting time (“Visitation”) between the children and their divorcing parents.
-Since most cases are resolved by Negotiated Settlements, it is important that you and your divorce lawyer take the necessary steps early in your case to work towards a Negotiated Settlement.
-The lawyers at Bruning & Associates, P.C., in the appropriate cases, initiate preparation of the settlement agreements early in order to complete your case as soon as possible.
+Likewise, the parental responsibilities agreement (“PRA”) is a written settlement agreement awarding the decision-making authority (“Custody”) of the children to the parents, and establishing the parenting time (“Visitation”) between the children and their divorcing parents.
+Since most cases are resolved by negotiated settlements, it is important that you and your divorce lawyer take the necessary steps early in your case to work towards a negotiated settlement.
+The lawyers at Bruning & Associates, P.C., in the appropriate cases, initiate the preparation of the settlement agreements early in order to complete your case as soon as possible.

-In some cases, the divorce court will order the parties to Mediation to attempt to resolve child custody disputes.
-Even though Mediation is mandatory in some cases, the mediator cannot force either of the divorcing spouses to settle the case.
-It is important to obtain legal advice from your own divorce lawyer before attending a Mediation session to develop a strategy which will result in a Mediation agreement acceptable to you.
-The skilled divorce lawyers at Bruning & Associates, P.C. have substantial education, training, experience, and expertise with respect to the Mediation process, and preparing you for your sessions with the mediator.
+In some cases, the divorce court will order the parties to mediation to attempt to resolve child custody disputes.
+Even though mediation is mandatory in some cases, the mediator cannot force either of the divorcing spouses to settle the case.
+It is important to obtain legal advice from your own divorce lawyer before attending a mediation session to develop a strategy that will result in a mediation agreement acceptable to you.
+The skilled divorce lawyers at Bruning & Associates, P.C. have substantial education, training, experience, and expertise with respect to the mediation process, and preparing you for your sessions with the mediator.

 Interim Attorney Fees

-Serving clients with respect to Divorce, Negotiated Settlements, Mediation, Attorney Fees and Interim Attorney Fees in Northern Illinois, including Cook County, DuPage County, Kane County, McHenry County, Lake County, Will County, Boone County, DeKalb County, Kendall County, LaSalle County, and Winnebago County.
+Serving clients with respect to divorce, negotiated settlements, and mediation in Northern Illinois, including Cook County, DuPage County, Kane County, McHenry County, Lake County, Will County, Boone County, DeKalb County, Kendall County, LaSalle County, and Winnebago County.